The Economic Times

 The Economic Times is an Indian English-language business-focused daily newspaper.
-It is owned by The Times Group.
-The Economic Times began publication in 1961.
-As of 2012, it is the world's second-most widely read English-language business newspaper, after The Wall Street Journal, with a readership of over 800,000.
-It is published simultaneously from 14 cities: Mumbai, Bangalore, Delhi, Chennai, Kolkata, Lucknow, Hyderabad, Jaipur, Ahmedabad, Nagpur, Chandigarh, Pune, Indore, and Bhopal.
+Published by The Times Group, The Economic Times began publication in 1961 and it is sold in all major cities in India.
+As of 2012, it is the world's second-most widely read English-language business newspaper, after The Wall Street Journal, with a daily readership of over 800,000.
+According to the Audit Bureau of Circulations, the newspaper's circulation averaged 269,882 copies during the latter half of 2022.
+It is published simultaneously from 19 cities: Mumbai, Bangalore, Delhi, Chennai, Kolkata, Lucknow, Hyderabad, Jaipur, Ahmedabad, Nagpur, Chandigarh, Pune, Patna, Ranchi, Indore, Bhopal, Bhubaneshwar, Kochi, and Goa.
 Its main content is based on the Indian economy, international finance, share prices, prices of commodities as well as other matters related to finance.
-This newspaper is published by Bennett, Coleman & Co.
-Ltd. The founding editor of the paper when it was launched in 1961 was P. S. Hariharan.
+The founding editor of the paper when it was launched in 1961 was P. S. Hariharan.
 The current editor of The Economic Times is Bodhisattva Ganguli.

-The Economic Times is sold in all major cities in India.

 Other ventures

 In June 2009, The Economic Times launched a television channel called ET Now.
 In 2018, the house of The Economic Times launched a member-only platform called ET Prime.
 It claims to be a business storytelling platform.
 ET Prime's current editor (2022) is Shishir Prasad.

-The Economic Times also has a portfolio management tool called ET Portfolio.
+The Economic Times has a portfolio management tool called ET Portfolio.
 The Economic Times also launched ETHRWorld and ETBrandEquity.
-Author-Publicist Aatish Jaisinghani has also been featured on Economic Times for his take on the shift in audience dynamics and the impact on brand remunerations with National brand campaigns.
+Author-Publicist Aatish Jaisinghani has also been featured on Economic Times for his take on the shift in audience dynamics and the impact on brand remunerations with National brand campaignsm as well as thriving in female dominated industries on World PR Day.

-In 2017 Economic Times launched a website ET Hindi for the business news in Hindi.

-In 2022 Economic Times launched its website in the seven other Indian languages; ET Gujarati, ET Marathi, ET Bengali, ET Tamil, ET Malayalam, ET Telugu and ET Kannada.
+In 2017, The Economic Times launched the ET Hindi website for the business news in Hindi.
+In 2022, The Economic Times launched its website in the seven other Indian languages, creating: ET Gujarati; ET Marathi; ET Bengali; ET Tamil; ET Malayalam; ET Telugu; and ET Kannada.